How to use Service Bus queues with Python

 Using queues enables you to scale your applications more easily, and enable more resiliency to your architecture.

 To begin using Service Bus messaging entities in Azure, you must first create a namespace with a name that is unique across Azure.
 A namespace provides a scoping container for addressing Service Bus resources within your application.

 To create a namespace:

 - Sign in to the Azure portal

-- In the left navigation pane of the portal, click New, then click Enterprise Integration, and then click Service Bus.
+- In the left navigation pane of the portal, click + Create a resource, then click Enterprise Integration, and then click Service Bus.

 - In the Create namespace dialog, enter a namespace name.
 The system immediately checks to see if the name is available.

 - After making sure the namespace name is available, choose the pricing tier (Basic, Standard, or Premium).
 If you want to use topics and subscriptions, make sure to choose either Standard or Premium.
 Topics/subscriptions are not supported in the Basic pricing tier.

 - In the Subscription field, choose an Azure subscription in which to create the namespace.

 - In the Resource group field, choose an existing resource group in which the namespace will live, or create a new one.

 In Location, choose the country or region in which your namespace should be hosted.

 Select Create.
 The system now creates your namespace and enables it.
 You might have to wait several minutes as the system provisions resources for your account.